MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/www-administration-management/diagnosing-failures-with-remote-administration.md

 ## Additional help

-If the previous resolutions don't help, capture the exception and call stack using the steps below.
+If the previous resolutions don't help, capture the exception and call stack using the following steps.
 Then post the issue on the [IIS.NET forums](https://forums.iis.net/) and include the *eventvwr.msc* log along with exception and call stack.

 Here are steps on how to get the exception and call stack: